 g Injection site reaction assessment will be performed 15 min, 30 min, and 1 h after the end of the injection.

-&lt;sup>h In the electronic subject diary.

-&lt;sup>1 The investigator will complete a separate angioedema attack CRF for each attack based upon their review of the data in the subject diary.
+At Visits 8b, 16b, 24b, and 28b an overall assessment of injection site severity (mild, moderate, and severe as defined in Section 8.1.1) and the overall duration of the injection site reactions will be captured in the CRF. h In the electronic subject diary. i The investigator will complete a separate angioedema attack CRF for each attack based upon their review of the data in the subject diary.

-&lt;sup>j In addition to the scheduled time points, subjects should complete the EQ-5D-5L on each day that they experience signs or symptoms of an angioedema attack.
+j In addition to the scheduled time points, subjects should complete the EQ-5D-5L on each day that they experience signs or symptoms of an angioedema attack.